-As for actual designs, simplicity is still key — and the new spin on French manicures (as spotted during Fashion Month Spring/Summer 2020 ) is still in high demand.
+As for actual designs, simplicity is still key — and the new spin on French manicures (as spotted during Fashion Month Spring/Summer 2020 ) is still in high demand, as are negative space manicures.
 "The '90s are back!"
 Garcia notes.
 "But I'm also seeing the classic shape with the deep smile in darker colors.
 I see ombre with glitter, gold foil flakes, and colorful foils ahead."

 Ready to book your appointment?
 Ahead, see the styles that customers are requesting at some of the most popular salons in the country.

 Shine Times Two

 "We’re loving mixed metals, like our Like Future (an icy silver glitter) + Like Spark (fiery copper).
 These nail art shapes are super modern with negative space to tone down the glitters a bit for a sophisticated look." — Eleanor Langston, Founder + Chief Creative Officer of Paintbox, New York City